qhhuang-ai/qhhuang-ai.github.io/_pages/about.md

 He is currently Associate Professor with the Key Laboratory of Intelligent Education Technology and Application, Zhejiang Normal University.
 He long-term research in educational big data, data mining, deep learning, and intelligent educational applications.
 Published more than twenty papers in authoritative information science journals/SCI, like IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Industrial Informatics, Pattern Recognition, Information Sciences.
+He is a member of CAAI, CCF and IEEE Computer Society.

 Contacts